Updated on: 2/26/2019

 Victory for victims’ advocates

-Mothers Against Drunk Driving is an organization dedicated to ending DUIs in the United States.
+Mothers Against Drunk Driving is an organization dedicated to eliminating car accidents involving drunk drivers in the United States.
 For years, they have advocated for ignition interlocks for all people who have been found driving under the influence, even if their arrest was their first known offense.
 MADD’s tireless advocacy has increased the use of interlock ignition devices nationwide.

 In 2016, MADD conducted a study of data provided to them by 11 companies that manufacture ignition interlock devices.
 They found that since 2006, these devices stopped at least 2.3 million instances of drunk driving.